luisrosales852/roborregos-rag/README.md

 #Roborregos Rag project Inmortal and Reflex

 Hi, this is my rag project for submission to the roborregos team.
+Im using 2 vector databases here, one with information about the catalogue of a construction company and the other with information about how I met my friend "El inmortal" and information about our and his adventures.
 Ill explain here a little bit about the project and how to run it.

 This RAG system implements
 - Query Translation with step back prompting and CRAG